ooni/jafar/README.md

 https://godoc.org/github.com/ooni/jafar/resolver)

 The DNS proxy or resolver allows to manipulate DNS.
-Unless you use DNS hijacking, you will need to configure your application explicitly.
+Unless you use DNS hijacking, you will need to configure your application explicitly to use the proxy with application specific command line flags.

 ```
   -dns-proxy-address string
         Address where the DNS proxy should listen (default "127.0.0.1:53")
   -dns-proxy-block value
         Register keyword triggering NXDOMAIN censorship
-  -dns-proxy-dns-address string
-        Address of the upstream DNS to be used by the proxy (default "1.1.1.1:853")
-  -dns-proxy-dns-transport string
-        Transport to be used with the upstream DNS (default "dot")
   -dns-proxy-hijack value
         Register keyword triggering redirection to 127.0.0.1
   -dns-proxy-ignore value